A Harvest of Death: Commercial failure

-Although the image shocked many when it was first published, it was not a commercial success, and the Photographic Sketchbook of the War found few buyers, not only because of its cost, but also, according to Sophie Delaporte, because "the suffering endured during the conflict eventually turned people away" from these images.
+Although the image shocked many when it was first published, it was not a commercial success, and the Photographic Sketchbook of the War found few buyers, not only because of its cost but also, according to Sophie Delaporte, because "the suffering endured during the conflict eventually turned people away" from these images.

-A woodcut inspired by the photograph's motif appeared in Harper's Weekly on July 22, 1865.
+A woodcut inspired by the photograph's motif appeared in the Harper's Weekly dated July 22, 1865.

 The Brady Fund was bought out of bankruptcy by the US Congress in 1872 or 1875.

 O'Sullivan then pursued a career as a photographer, documenting the exploration of American landscapes.
 François Brunet calls him "the most famous and [...] the most enigmatic of the exploration photographers".
 Forgotten for a time, his work was rediscovered in the 1930s and, in the 1970s, interpreted as that of a pioneer.
 Since he left no written records, only an analysis of his work allows us to approach some of his logics: working in series, the usual practice of panorama and shot/reverse shot, the variation of - natural - lighting on the same location.
 For Brunet, O'Sullivan creates dynamic landscapes, inhabited by rare human figures that can be interpreted as metonyms of America.
 He adds a certain narcissism that is not devoid of humor, as the photographer included his own equipment in a large number of images between 1860 and 1880, as a mockery of the relative anonymity imposed on government photographers.